ETP graduates are making their mark in the world. They have gone on to:

 Danielle LaRock '09 went on to complete her M.S. degree in Environmental Science at Louisiana State University in Baton Rouge, Louisiana.
 She is now a fellow in the Presidential Management Fellows program, a flagship leadership development program in the federal government for advanced degree candidates.
 This prestigious two-year program is designed with a focus of developing government leaders and provides opportunities to gain experience in public service through challenging work assignments, formal classroom training, and a developmental project.
 Danielle is working at the U.S. Fish and Wildlife Service’s National Conservation Training Center in Shepherdstown, WV on professional training courses dealing with climate change, structured decision-making, and strategic habitat conservation.

-Ashley Lowe '06 attended graduated from the University of Michigan School of Natural Resources with a M.S. in Environmental Policy.
-She is currently working at the Center for Clean Air Policy as a U.S. Policy Research Assistant.
+Ashley Lowe '06 graduated from the University of Michigan School of Natural Resources with a M.S. in Environmental Policy.
+She works at the Center for Clean Air Policy as a U.S. Policy Research Assistant.

 Taylor Martin '06 worked three years in economic consulting before entering the Masters in Public Policy Program at Carnegie Mellon’s Heinz College.
 Taylor has interned at Resources for the Future, working on a project involving wind turbines, and at the Federal Energy Regulatory Commission in the Office of Enforcement.